violentmonkey/violentmonkey.github.io/source/about/index.md

 ---
 Violentmonkey is a userscript manager to support running userscripts in web pages.

-Violentmonkey supports a lot of browsers, including:
+Violentmonkey is built with web extension APIs.
+It supports a lot of browsers, including:

 - Chrome and all Chromium based browsers
 - Opera (both Presto- and Chromium-based Opera)
 - Maxthon
+- Firefox

 [Get it!](/get-it/)